|Oh boy, here I go objective-article writing again!|

 - A really important thing to note is that with the battle now effectively taking place in a wide hallway, there's a lot less room to maneuver around the sides of things.

-- Because the second player places all obstacles, it behooves them to create a "lane" or two of obstacles to allow their own ships to make a run for the end zone while getting obstruction and potentially causing opponent ships to take damage if they try to cross over into the "lane" to chase them down.
+- Because the second player places all obstacles, it can be clever them to create two lines of obstacles to create three "lanes" through the center of the map (center, left, and right as viewed from the 3 foot sides); this allows their own ships to make a run for the end zone while getting obstruction and potentially causing opponent ships to take damage if they try to cross "lanes" to chase them down.

 - To be more specific, a "lane" can be created by setting up 2-3 obstacles close to one another and oriented in a roughly horizontal line (to the diagram above, it will appear vertical from the perspective of the deployment zones).

-It should be noted that Blockade Run is similar to Minefields in that it can create non-games: there's a lot of room in the different deployment zones and if both players deploy and then maneuver too defensively, it can take a while before combat actually happens (and in the most extreme example, it won't happen at all!).
+It should be noted that Blockade Run is similar to Minefields in that it can create non-games: there's a lot of room in the different deployment zones and if both players deploy and then maneuver too conservatively, it can take a while before combat actually happens (and in the most extreme example, it won't happen at all!).
 The important take-away from this is that it puts pressure on the first player to actually make the game a game.
-If the first player is camping his deployment zone too strongly and not really coming out, the second player can simply wait until the 6th turn to make a run for the deployment zone and win just through victory tokens.
+If the first player is camping his deployment zone too strongly and not really coming out, the second player can simply wait until the 6th turn to make a run for the deployment zone and win just through victory tokens or even just sit in his deployment zone and win by the second-player tiebreaker.
 That is not a very exciting game but it is a game the second player can win fairly easily.

 What kind of enemy fleets are disadvantaged by playing Blockade Run?